Did You Know?

 Additionally, there are only nine FOIA Exemptions.

-Most archival records held by NARA are available to the public for research are either unclassified or declassified.
+Most archival records held by NARA are available to the public for research and are either unclassified or declassified.

 During your research, you may come across "withdrawal notices" or forms that indicate a record is restricted and not available to the public.
 The declassification of records is an important part of the archival process.
 This process provides continuous protection of classified records ensures the accessibility to records of historic value and helps maintain the public trust by providing public accountability.